microsoft/ComplianceCxE/docs/notes/mig/ms.md

 </figure>

-This process left a gap for large complex companies needing to streamline the disposition process since all the appropriate people would need to give approval before any action could be taken.
+This process left a gap for large complex organizations needing to streamline the disposition process where all appropriate people would need to give approval before any action could be taken.
 One can imagine this could be a simple internal process or an extremely complex workflow.
-This led to the recrods manager or approver seeing all items needing disposition.
+This flow led to the records manager or approver seeing all items needing disposition.

-## Multi-stage Features
+## Multi-Stage Features
-We heard this feedback from our customers that people should only see what items they are assigned to and are ready for disposition but not all items needing disposition.
+We heard this feedback from our customers that people should only see the items that they are assigned to and that are ready for disposition but not all items needing disposition.
 With this in mind, we developed multi-stage disposition.

 We are excited to share the new capabilities in Records Management: